You are currently viewing Who is Settlor, Trustee and Beneficiary?

 Is it possible to be both a Settlor and a Beneficiary?

-A settlor can be a beneficiary of a trust but cannot be the sole beneficiary; otherwise, the trust would not exist in the first place.
+A settlor can be a trust beneficiary but not the sole beneficiary; otherwise, the trust would not exist in the first place.
 Remember that the main purpose for establishing a trust is to hold property for the benefit of another party, thus if there is no distinct party, there is no need to have a trust.

 What is the Settlor’s Functional Role?